www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

 * Check [daily full test on network hub](https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions).
 * Execute `net.splitcells.network.deploy.build.sh`.
 # Tasks
+* [ ] Only upload test coverage in daily Codeberg test.
 * [ ] Execute full test via Codeberg every day automatically for all repos.
     * [ ] ***CURRENT*** Create and use a script file for the full test, that can be used by any runner/executor.
         * [ ] Create commands for pulling all repos.